Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 - Frequency: Every 15-20 minutes during normal operating hours

 - Weather: Boats halt during lightning.
-The monorail and walkway are your reliable backups.
+The monorail is your reliable all-weather backup.

 Mode-by-mode: How to Choose